 Peet’s Coffee

-Peet’s is a long standing heritage company that recently has been updating it's appearance to help bring it into a new age after celebrating 50 years in 2016.
+Peet’s is a long standing heritage company that recently has been updating its appearance to help bring it into a new age after celebrating 50 years in 2016.
 Established in 1966, Peet’s has spread quality coffee on an international scale with a promise to craft the perfect cup wherever you are.
 Now with an ever growing market, Peet’s is looking for ways to stand out amongst the rest while still retaining their dedication to craft and the people that bring it to life.

 The Task